DoTheEvo/Traefik-simplest-step-by-step/README.md

   Can also check out logs with `docker logs traefik`.

   *extra info:*</br>
-  Typicly you see guides having just a single compose file called `docker-compose.yml` with several services/containers in it.
+  Typically you see guides having just a single compose file called `docker-compose.yml` with several services/containers in it.
 Then it's just `docker-compose up -d` to start it all.
   You don't even need to bother defining networks when it is all one compose.
   But this time I prefer small and separate steps when learning new shit.